codedefective/translateandsearch/README.md

 Using Composer (recommended)
 ----------------------------

-    composer require codedefective/translateandsearch dev-master

-Alternative, clone the repository and manually invoke `composer` using the shipped `composer.phar`:
+Clone the repository and manually invoke `composer` using the shipped `composer.phar`:

     cd my/project/dir